tomeryeh/demo/chat/tutorial.101.md

 ## Connecting to Kuzzle

-Connecting to Kuzzle is just a matter of instanting a [Kuzzle object](http://kuzzleio.github.io/sdk-documentation/#kuzzle).
+Connecting to Kuzzle is just a matter of instantiating a [Kuzzle object](http://kuzzleio.github.io/sdk-documentation/#kuzzle).

 We expose it as an [Angular service](https://docs.angularjs.org/guide/services).